Purp1eW0lf/Blue-Team-Notes/README.md

 These are the logs that will give you a baseline insight into an incident: the processes, the users, the sign ins (etc)

+* You have the obvious 4624 and 4625s, for successful and failing login
+* but don't forget 4778 and 4779s from the Security EVTX, which show (re)connecting and disconnecting RDP sessions with username, hostname, and IP
+* As well as the 4776s (result code 0x0) on the DC's security log, which will show username and hostname

 #### Defender & security products

 `C:\windows\System32\winevt\Logs\Microsoft-Windows-Windows Defender%4Operational.evtx`